EMACC99/mangadex/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 A python wrapper for the MangaDex API V5.
-It uses the requests library and all the aditional arguments can be viewed in the [Official Mangadex Documentation](https://api.mangadex.org/docs/)
+It uses the requests library and all the additional arguments can be viewed in the [Official Mangadex Documentation](https://api.mangadex.org/docs/)

-## Instaling the API wrapper module
+## Installing the API wrapper module

 ### PyPI